devkurultay/kodjaz_backend/README.md

 5. Activate the virtual environment: `source env/bin/activate`
 6. Install Python dependencies: `pip install -r requirements/requirements_dev.txt`
 7. Open 2 terminal tabs/windows (whatever you prefer)
-8. In the 1st terminal (in the project directory) activate the virtual environment (in case it's not activated) and create a superuser: `./manage.py createsuperuser` (fill in all the fields)
+8. In the 1st terminal (in the project directory) activate the virtual environment (in case it's not activated) and install migrations: `./manage.py migrate`
+9. Create a superuser: `./manage.py createsuperuser` (fill in all the fields)
-9. In the same terminal load the fixtures (dummy data): `./manage.py loaddata fixtures/courses.json`
+10. In the same terminal load the fixtures (dummy data): `./manage.py loaddata fixtures/courses.json`
-10. In the same terminal run the Django server: `./manage.py runserver`
+11. In the same terminal run the Django server: `./manage.py runserver`
-11. In the 2nd terminal issue the following command (which will run a watcher.js whose job is to rebuild the project each time it detects some changes under the frontend/src folder): `npm start`
+12. In the 2nd terminal issue the following command (which will run a watcher.js whose job is to rebuild the project each time it detects some changes under the frontend/src folder): `npm start`
-12. Now you can open your favorite editor and start writing your awesome code!
+13. Now you can open your favorite editor and start writing your awesome code!

 Happy coding!